Who are the hostages freed by Hamas as part of the ceasefire in Gaza?

-JERUSALEM (AP) — Three men held hostage in the Gaza Strip for more than 16 months were freed Saturday, bringing to 24 the number of captives released by militants since the ceasefire between Israel and Hamas began on Jan.
+JERUSALEM (AP) — The bodies of four Israelis taken captive by Hamas, including those said to be of the last female and child hostages in Gaza, were released Thursday, bringing to 28 the number of captives freed since the ceasefire between Israel and Hamas began on Jan.
 19.

-Those released were Sagui Dekel Chen, Iair Horn and Alexander (Sasha) Troufanov — all Israeli civilians with dual nationality taken from Kibbutz Nir Oz, a communal farm in southern Israel, during Hamas' deadly attack on Oct.
+The bodies returned to Israel are presumed to include Shiri Bibas and her two sons, Ariel and Kfir, whose plight has captivated Israelis since they were taken during Hamas’ deadly attack on Oct.
 7, 2023.
+The body of one of the oldest hostages held was also said to have been returned.
+The remains now need to be formally identified.

 In the first phase of the ceasefire deal, a total of 33 hostages in Gaza — eight of whom are dead — are supposed to be freed in exchange for almost 2,000 Palestinian prisoners held by Israel.
 Five Thai citizens who were working in Israel on the day of the attack were freed last month as part of a separate deal.

-The ceasefire and release of hostages have sparked both hope and fear among Israelis.
-Many worry that the deal could collapse before all the hostages return or that the number of captives who have died is higher than expected.

 Hamas-led militants took 251 hostages during their Oct.
 7, 2023, attack that launched the war in Gaza.
-More than 70 hostages remain in Gaza, although nearly half are believed to be dead.
-The others were released, rescued, or their bodies were recovered.
+More than 60 hostages remain in Gaza, although about half are believed to be dead.
+The others were released, rescued, or their bodies recovered.

 Israel’s military campaign has killed over 48,000 Palestinians, according to Gaza’s Health Ministry, which does not say how many were fighters but says more than half were women or children.